 What I expected, as the synopsis suggested, was a cute and somewhat fun show about video game tropes.
 However, what I got was a show that was far less focused of video game tropes or being cute and much more on comedy...good comedy.

 This show is absolutely hilarious!
 In the beginning of the show the parents of MC tell him to become a hero and, when the boy refuses, shoot him of with a giant slingshot!
 Who thinks of this stuff?
 This show is comedic gold!
 And it isn’t just a good joke occasionally; this show is funny constantly.
-This anime is a remake of a 45 episode show from the 90’s, but this one is only 24 episodes, so they could skim all the fat and as a result this show is dense.
+This anime is a remake of a 45 episode show from the 90’s and a 38 episode show from 2000, but this one is only 24 episodes, so they could skim all the fat and as a result this show is dense.
 There are constantly jokes flying left and right and you’ll find yourself constantly entertained.

 The show mostly advertises itself as a show about RPG-tropes, but you don't actually need to have any interest in this subject.
 Sure, being into old jRPGs helps, but the meat of the story is the personality driven comedy.
 Old RPGs aren't the subject matter, but the theme.
 It can be fully enjoyed as a comedy show or even a fantasy show, without caring about RPGs.